6-Week Crafting Club Plan (Ages 5–10)

 Extensions:

-Older children create mandala patterns.
+Older children create more complex designs.

 Younger ones use larger, easier objects to glue.

-Week 3 — Sewing & Textile Fun
+Sewing & Textile Fun

 Theme: Introduction to soft crafts